Rakshitha0103/Google_PlayStore_Analytics/README.md

 # Google Play Store Analytics

-This repository contains the complete set of projects completed during my Data Analytics Internship, where I analyzed and visualized data from the Google Play Store dataset (sourced from Kaggle).
+This repository contains the complete set of projects completed during my **Data Analytics Internship**, where I analyzed and visualized data from the **Google Play Store dataset** (sourced from Kaggle).

-Across six tasks, I performed data cleaning, transformation, and built multiple interactive dashboards using Python, Pandas, Plotly, and Streamlit to derive insights about app performance, growth patterns, and user engagement.
+Across six tasks, I performed data cleaning, transformation, and built multiple interactive dashboards using **Python**, **Pandas**, **Plotly**, and **Streamlit** to derive insights about app performance, growth patterns, and user engagement.

 ---